chaijs/chaijs.github.io/plugins/chai_sorted.md

 ### In the browser

-There is no planned support for keeping a browser *build* in this respository, so please consider [Webpack](https://webpack.github.io/) or similar tool.
+There is no planned support for keeping a browser *build* in this repository, so please consider [Webpack](https://webpack.github.io/) or similar tool.

 If you do want Browser installation support, please open an issue.